lnvglr/character-diversion/character-diversion.md

 For the longest time, it was common practice in web development to separate markup (HTML), styling (CSS) and functionality (JavaScript) (**source**).
 All styles would be written in a large CSS file and the same would be done with JavaScript.

 In recent years there has been a paradigm shift, however, towards a component based approach.
-In this approach, a website or an app would be divided into smaller elements and then the markup, styles and functionality for each element would be stored in a sperate file.
+In this approach, a website or an app would be divided into smaller elements and then the markup, styles and functionality for each element would be stored in a separate file.
 Like many JavaScript frameworks, Vue.js uses a component based approach to front end development.

 A component is usually a generic shell which accepts data that will populate this shell.